Multnomah people: Chief Multnomah

-The Multnomah people received their name from their chief.
-Yet, the existence of their great chief named Multnomah has been up for debate.
+The existence of the great chief named Multnomah has been up for debate.
 Other Native American tribes in the Columbia River Valley area spoke of him in their oral history, while Oregon historians dismissed him as just a myth.
 Therefore, there is conflicting evidence of whether or not he was real.
 The Oregon Historical Society had multiple presidents throughout the 1900s who dismissed him as only an imagined chief.
 However, on top of the oral descriptions of him there were writings including newspapers and journals, which indicate he was indeed real.

-Multnomah was chief of tribes ranging much of the Pacific Northwest from Oregon to Canada, and during his 40 years of power he was chief of the Willamettes, as well as war chief of the tribes and communities of Wauna, Oregon, ruling from his station on what is known today as Sauvie Island.
+Multnomah was the chief of tribes ranging across much of the Pacific Northwest from Oregon to Canada, and, during his 40 years of power, he was chief of the Willamettes, as well as war chief of the tribes and communities of Wauna, Oregon, ruling from his station on what is known today as Sauvie Island.

 Ann Fulton, a history professor at Portland State University, found and collected much of what is known of Chief Multnomah from many written stories.
 She documented this in her paper The Restoration of an Iłkák'mana: A Chief Called Multnomah.
 She hoped to bring more awareness to his existence.
 Particular accounts came from people such as William Tappan and Dr. Elijah White, both agents of Indian tribes.
 The many verbal and written accounts of Chief Multnomah were similar.
 He was regarded highly, and many stated that while he was a warrior chief, he was very respected among his people.

 It is believed that the end of Chief Multnomah's reign occurred with the eruption of Mount Hood during the 1780s.
 In 1792, Captain George Vancouver and his crew did not encounter Chief Multnomah along their expedition, according to their records, however, later in 1805 when Lewis and Clark reached Sauvie Island they wrote of the “mulknomah” people.
 This referenced Chief Multnomah, as well as the group of tribes that made up his people.

 Culture

 The houses of the Multnomah, like the other Chinookan peoples, were largely longhouses made of Western Redcedar planks.
 The size of a home depended on the wealth of the owner, with the larger houses furnishing living quarters for up to 100 people.
 Within each house, a particular family had a separate cubicle separated by woven mats.
 Each family had its own fire, with the families also sharing a communal central fire in the household.

-The Multnomah diet included salmon, eels, sturgeon, elk, water birds and especially wapato.
+The Multnomah diet included salmon, eels, sturgeon, elk, water birds, and especially wapato.